ejiek/pelp/README.md

+> [!WARNING]
+> Early stages of development.
+Everything might change.
+Many things might not work.

 pelp - a **p*resentation h**elp**er.
-Makes it easy to create reveljs presentation from Markdown file.
+Makes it easy to create a revealjs presentation from a Markdown file.

-Creates and serves a presentation
+- Creates and serves a presentation
-New presentations each Monday
+- Updates presentation in a browser when a source file changes
+- Helps to create and manage recurring presentations

 ## Dependencies: